turbolent/embergraph/embergraph-deb/README.md

 ```

-This will start a Blazegraph instance running on port 9999 on localhost host.
+This will start a Embergraph instance running on port 9999 on localhost host.

 `http://localhost:9999/`